ByteProofArmy/bad-poets-society/README.md

 These three poems are used as input to generative AI tools.

-Presenting poems with generative AI
+## 6.Presenting poems with generative AI

 The project uses additional tools to present the selected poems: